The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 AI and photography

-Did you ever think that the people you see in photos online could be fake?
+Did you ever think the people you see in photos online could be fake?
 As in, those aren’t actually photos of anyone.
 Instead, AI creates visuals of real-looking humans.
 Sounds great because you don’t need a budget for models or signed releases to use the images.
 But in reality, these images are often distorted and can breed mistrust with your audience.

 Here’s an example from Generated Photos.
 It might be free, but this person’s face looks unrealistic.